 - You’ll find the locations on the maps below.

-- You can paste the provided coordinates into Google Maps or Maps.Me for exact pinpoints.
+- You can paste the provided coordinates below into Google Maps or Maps.Me for exact pinpoints.

-- For maps to the other vine bridge and the famous Peeing Boy statue, click on the Iya Valley Vine Bridge link below.
+- For maps to the other vine bridge and the famous Peeing Boy statue, check out our packed Iya Valley Vine Bridge guide.

 Nagoro Scarecrow Village